-Choosing a camera for astrophotography is a big decision that takes lots of thought and decisions made.
+Choosing a camera for astrophotography is a big decision that takes lots of thought and decisions to make.
 What is your budget?
 What telescope would you be mating the camera to?
 These are some of the questions you will have to ask yourself before finding the perfect camera.
-This segment will help provide guidance for making a decision on which best astrophotography camera should you buy.
+This segment will help provide guidance for making a decision on which of the best astrophotography cameras to buy.

 DSLRs vs Cooled OSCs

-These cameras have ultra low noise Sony sensors that are suitable for long exposure imaging.
-The Nikon D5300 plus other select models have the advantage of having the low noise Sony sensors found in the Sony line of DSLRs while lacking the aggressive star eater noise reduction that Sony has baked into their firmware.
+These cameras have ultra-low-noise Sony sensors that are suitable for long-exposure imaging.
+The Nikon D5300 and other select models have the advantage of having the low-noise Sony sensors found in the Sony line of DSLRs while lacking the aggressive star eater noise reduction that Sony has baked into their firmware.

 We recommend this camera only to astrophotographers with shorter focal length systems; this camera has very small pixels at 2.4 microns.
-Such small pixels make image scale very small at even medium focal lengths, at 500mm you already are under 1”/px.
+Such small pixels make the image scale very small at even medium focal lengths.
+At 500mm, you are already under 1”/px.

-This camera has a very high QE (Quantum Efficiency) at 84% which makes for a higher SNR.
-Quantum efficiency is the rating for how many photons that hit the sensor are actually detected.
-For the 183, the QE is at 84% meaning that for every 100 photons to hit the sensor 84 get recorded.
+This camera has a very high QE (Quantum Efficiency) of 84%, which makes for a higher SNR.
+Quantum efficiency is the rating of how many photons that hit the sensor are actually detected.
+For the 183, the QE is at 84%, meaning that for every 100 photons that hit the sensor, 84 get recorded.

-A downside is that this camera has a small sensor at only a 1 inch diagonal.
+A downside is that this camera has a small sensor at only 1 inch diagonal.

 We recommend this camera only to astrophotographers with longer focal length systems; the image scale with this camera stays above 1”/px until you hit 950mm of focal length!

 If you must have a Canon, we recommend the Canon T6i.
 The T6i has a medium pixel size of 3.7 microns, which helps beginners who may not have the best tracking and polar alignment accuracy.
-The T6i also has a sensitive and low noise sensor relative to other Canon models.
+The T6i also has a sensitive and low-noise sensor compared to other Canon models.
 However, it is not quite as good as the Nikons.

-If you have a camera identical or similar to one of the ones already mentioned (most of the Canon Rebel Ti series cameras for instance are pretty similar), you’re all set.
-As with any DSLR, all you need is a T-ring and T-adapter to connect your DSLR to your telescope, an intervalometer or PC control cable, and you’re set.
+If you have a camera identical to or similar to one of the ones already mentioned (most of the Canon Rebel Ti series cameras, for instance, are pretty similar), you’re all set.
+As with any DSLR, all you need is a T-ring and T-adapter to connect your DSLR to your telescope, an intervalometer, or PC control cable, and you’re set.

 Matching a camera to a telescope

-Matching the correct camera to the correct telescope is an important part of astrophotography and matching incorrectly can make the already difficult learning curve seem more like a cliff.
-There are two major considerations you need to make when choosing a camera, Pixel Size and Sensor Size.
-Pixel size along with the focal length of the telescope determines how large one pixel is relative to the sky, also known as Image Scale.
+Matching the correct camera to the correct telescope is an important part of astrophotography, and matching incorrectly can make the already difficult learning curve seem more like a cliff.
+There are two major considerations you need to make when choosing a camera: pixel size and sensor size.
+Pixel size, along with the focal length of the telescope, determines how large one pixel is relative to the sky, also known as image scale.

 (Pixel Size / Telescope Focal Length) x 206.265 = Image Scale

-Image scale is important because the smaller it is, the harder it will be to track your telescope accurately and more effort will be needed into getting your autoguiding perfect.
+Image scale is important because the smaller it is, the harder it will be to track your telescope accurately, and more effort will be needed to get your autoguiding perfect.

-Now using the formula stated above, practice using image scale to match a camera to a telescope.
-Calculating image scale requires knowing two figures which are provided by telescope and camera resellers, you have to know the focal length and the pixel size of your camera and telescope.
-In the example below there are two telescopes, an Orion 6” F4 Newtonian Astrograph and an Orion 10″ F3.9 Newtonian Astrograph.
-There are also two cameras, a ZWO ASI1600MM Pro and a Nikon D5100.
-Using the formula above we can calculate the image scales for the combinations of cameras and telescopes.
+Now, using the formula stated above, practice using the image scale to match a camera to a telescope.
+Calculating image scale requires knowing two figures, which are provided by telescope and camera resellers.
+You have to know the focal length and pixel size of your camera and telescope.
+In the example below, there are two telescopes: an Orion 6” F4 Newtonian Astrograph and an Orion 10″ F3.9 Newtonian Astrograph.
+There are also two cameras: a ZWO ASI1600MM Pro and a Nikon D5100.
+Using the formula above, we can calculate the image scales for the combinations of cameras and telescopes.

-The second factor to consider is Sensor Size – this mainly breaks down onto what you want to image.
-If you’d like to image large, expansive nebulae and star clusters, you will probably want to match a camera with a large sensor size to a telescope with a focal length in the 400-600mm range.
-On the other hand, if you want to image galaxies and planetary nebulae you should consider getting a longer focal length telescope (600–1000mm) and a camera with a medium-sized sensor.
+The second factor to consider is the sensor size.
+This mainly breaks down to what you want to image.
+If you’d like to image large, expansive nebulae and star clusters, you will probably want to match a camera with a large sensor size to a telescope with a focal length in the 400–600 mm range.
+On the other hand, if you want to image galaxies and planetary nebulae, you should consider getting a longer focal length telescope (600–1000mm) and a camera with a medium-sized sensor.